A Wealth of Knowledge – AFR’s Cosima Marriner and Lucy Dean

 Dominant mood indicators

 The top 10 dominant moods are a mix of positive and negative emotions.
-The top three feelings are positive; with relaxed, calm and hopeful leading the list this month.
-Feelings of being anxious and stressed are the fourth and fifth most dominant moods.
+The top 4 feelings are positive, with being relaxed, calm, optimistic and hopeful topping the list this month.
+Feeling frustrated and anxious are the 5th and 6th positions.

 NOTE: For the best viewing experience on mobile, please view landscape.